MachukIvan/caesar-cipher-cli/README.md

 ```bash
 node caesar-cli -s 4 -a encode
 ```
-You can create input.txt and output.txt in the root folder and use them for input value and result:
+You can create input.txt and output.txt in the root folder and use them as the input value and the result:
 ```bash
 node caesar-cli -s 4 -i ./input.txt -o ./output.txt -a encode
 ```

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+> **NB:** To exit the process you can use Ctrl + C shortcut.